 ‘Item’ means an item in the Details section of this agreement.

-‘Order’ refers to the official document issued by the Receiving Officer for the supply of Goods under this agreement.

-‘Receiving Officer’ refers to the officer in charge of a Government institution for whom the Items are to be delivered to, or such other officer that may be deputised to receive the said Items.
+‘Receiving Officer’ refers to the authorised officer of the Government for whom the Items are to be delivered to, or such other officer that may be deputised to receive the said Items.

 ‘Tender Documents’ means the documents [insert] in relation to CTN [insert].